mickexd/agapandos/memory-bank/projectbrief.md

-# Project Brief: Los Agapandos Website
+# Project Brief: Los Agapandos Web Application

 ## Project Scope and Core Requirements
-This project involves developing and maintaining the "Los Agapandos" website, a platform showcasing cabañas (cabins) for rent, emphasizing nature, harmony, and relaxation.
-The website aims to provide an attractive and informative user experience, highlighting the unique architectural concept, sustainable practices, and various services and experiences offered.
+This project aims to develop a modern, responsive web application for "Los Agapandos," a hospitality or event venue.
+The application will showcase the venue's features, amenities, and provide an immersive user experience, including a 360-degree gallery.

 ## Business Objectives and Success Criteria
-- **Objective:** Increase online visibility and bookings for Los Agapandos cabañas.
+- **Objective**: Increase online presence and engagement for Los Agapandos.
-- **Success Criteria:**
+- **Objective**: Provide potential clients with a comprehensive and visually appealing overview of the venue.
-    - High user engagement with photo galleries and service descriptions.
+- **Success Criteria**: High user engagement with the gallery and other interactive elements.
-    - Positive feedback on website aesthetics and usability.
+- **Success Criteria**: Positive feedback on the website's aesthetics and usability.
-    - Increased direct bookings through the website.

 ## Key Stakeholders and Constraints
-- **Stakeholders:** Los Agapandos management, potential guests.
+- **Stakeholders**: Los Agapandos management, marketing team, potential clients.
-- **Constraints:**
+- **Constraints**:
-    - Adherence to existing design patterns, fonts (Aguafina, Poppins), and color schemes.
-    - Use of Tailwind CSS for styling.
-    - Integration of Swiper.js for image carousels.
-    - Compatibility with Astro framework.
+    - Must be responsive across various devices.
+    - Performance optimized for fast loading times.
+    - Use existing image assets located in `public/images/`.
+    - Maintain a consistent brand image.